Biometris/statgenHTP/cran-comments.md

-## Patch release

-- Minor bugfix and documentation improvements.
+## Release anticipating new version of ggplot2

 ----

 ## Test environments

-* local Windows 11 install, R 4.5.0
+* local Windows 11 install, R 4.5.1
 * Ubuntu (on github actions, devel and release)
 * macOS (on github actions, release)